Cuomo pitches 750-mile biking-hiking trail plan for NY state

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

-The Canalway is nearly 80 percent complete; the Greenway nearly 50 percent.
+The Erie Canalway is nearly 80 percent complete; the Hudson River Greenway nearly 50 percent.
+The state already owns most of the land needed to complete the project.

-Cuomo says he’ll propose $53 million for the first of three phases.
+“The trail is great as it is, but closing those gaps will make it so much better,” said Erie Canalway spokeswoman Jean Mckay, who has cycled the trail end-to-end three times.
+“If you’re riding with your kids across the state, it feels a little scary when you have to go on the road for a couple of miles.”

+The Hudson Valley segment of the trail starts at New York Harbor and skirts the Adirondack Mountains.
+It features historic sites such as Olana, the home and studio of Hudson River School painter Frederic Church; the popular Walkway Over the Hudson, an old Poughkeepsie railroad bridge transformed into a pedestrian and bike path; the Martin Van Buren National Historic Site in Kinderhook; the Saratoga National Battlefield and Fort Ticonderoga.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.